 Activity Key Elements

+11.1 Tourism and Funding partly develops residential lots.

+Promotion

-11.1 Tourism and Develop a Tourism and Marketing Strategy and a Market
+Develop a Tourism and Marketing Strategy and a Market Prospectus

-Promotion Prospectus outlining economic and social opportunities.
+outlining economic and social opportunities.

 Status: Not progressed.

 Pursue opportunities to install sculptural iconic elements and an

 interpretive trail.

-Status: Ongoing.
+Status: Opportunities identified through the Katanning Super Town

+Heritage Centre project.

 Create roundabouts, entry statements and enhance the tree lined

 avenue on Great Southern Highway.

-Status: Great Southern Highway roundabout construction
+Status: Great Southern Highway roundabout construction Project

-Project completed.
+completed.

 Develop a market feasibility to increase the supply of short stay

 accommodation.

 Status: Premier Mill Hotel nearing completion.

-11.2 Participation and Establish a local content taskforce to act as mediator with
+11.2 Participation and Establish a local content taskforce to act as mediator with Ausgold and

-Engagement Ausgold and other businesses.
+Engagement other businesses.

 Status: Not progressed.

-Establish a Community Development working group and a
+Establish a Community Development working group and a Community

-Community Development Officer position.
+Development Officer position.

-Status: Community Development Co-ordinator position re-
+Status: Community Development Co-ordinator position re-instated.

-instated.

-Undertake an audit of skills and experience of the Shire's extensive migrant population.
+Undertake an audit of skills and experience of the Shire's extensive

+migrant population.

 Status: Asset Mapping Completed.

-Pursue quality affordable housing for Local and State Government transient employees.
+Pursue quality affordable housing for Local and State Government

+transient employees.

 Status: Great Southern Housing Project is progressing.

+1

-11.3 Image and Esteem Forge partnerships between key industries and local businesses to ensure their future in the town.
+11.3 Image and Esteem Forge partnerships between key industries ar Forge partnerships between key industries and local businesses to

+ensure their future in the town.

 Status: Ongoing eg. Premier Mill relationship.

-Create a Place Manager/Town Centre Manager position to maintain a vibrant and vital business mix.
+Create a Place Manager/Town Centre Manager position to maintain a

+vibrant and vital business mix.

 Status: Not progressed.

-Create visual landscape linkages from the Main Street to Great Southern Highway and Piesse Park.
+Create visual landscape linkages from the Main Street to Great Southern

+Highway and Piesse Park.

 Status: KAN Flag Project and roundabout have been completed.
+A no

-A new promenade is being planned through the Katanning Super Town Heritage Centre project - Welcome Precinct.
-Enhance built form to town entries through high quality infill development and design guidelines.
+promenade is being planned through the Katanning Super Town

+Heritage Centre project - Welcome Precinct.

+Enhance built form to town entries through high quality in

+development and design guidelines.

 Status: KSHCP and Lotteries ongoing.

-Work closely with community groups and allow them ownership of projects and ideas.
-Status: Various groups and initiatives have been supported during the reported period.
-Promote the creation of a Centre for Agriculture and Engineering Excellence, including the Western Australian Meat Marketing Co- Operative.
-Status: Structure Plans prepared for Henry Street and Eastern Industrial Precincts, with focus on Agri Busine opportunities for value-adding.
-Katanning Workforce Plan 2015 - 2018.
-Investigate ways in which Katanning can become a centre for carbon management.
+Work closely with community groups and allow them ownership of

+projects and ideas.

+Status: Various groups and initiatives have been supported during the

+reported period.

+11.4 Regional Profile Promote the creation Promote the creation of a Centre for Agriculture and Engineering

+Excellence, including the Western Australian Meat Marketing Co-

+Operative.

+Status: Structure Plans prepared for Henry Street and Eastern

+Industrial Precincts, with focus on Agri Business and opportunities for

+value-adding.
+Katanning

+Workforce Development Plan 2015 - 2018.

+Investigate ways in which Katanning can become a centre for carbon

+management.

 Status: Not progressed.

-Build a business case for the development of a detention centre, prison and/or a migrant transition centre.
-Status: Business case for migrant transition centre completed.
+Build a business case for the development of a dete and/or a migrant transition centre.
+Build a business case for the development of a detention centre, prison

+and/or a migrant transition centre.

+Status: Business case for migrant transition centre

+completed.